developerxnoxs/Recaptcha-Solver/replit.md

   - When disabled (default): Screenshots taken for AI analysis are automatically deleted after processing
   - When enabled: All screenshots saved to `screenshots/` folder for debugging and documentation
 - Created separate workflows with VNC GUI for visual monitoring of both modes
-- Updated README with comprehensive documentation including usage guide, troubleshooting, FAQ, and best practices
+- Updated documentation with comprehensive API usage guide and examples

 ### Screenshot Management